 (a) they are qualified to make such a statement; and

 (b) any association that they may have with any party who may benefit from

 the statement are known to the person or persons to whom it is directed.

 19. Members standing as candidates for election to any board or committee of the Institution shall not undertake, or permit to be undertaken on their behalf, organised canvassing by means of circulars or otherwise.
-However, members standing for election may present their candidate statements on a dedicated IET discussion forum, without limitation, and their supporters may make statements on that forum in support of candidates.

 20. Members shall inform their employer in writing of any conflict or potential conflict that may exist or arise between their personal interests and the interests of their employer.